Object 15: J0510+1800

 Despite the variability of J0510+1800, particularly in gamma rays, people working with Atacama Large Millimeter/submillimeter Array (ALMA) have decided to use it as a calibration source.
 This sounds insane, but it actually makes logical sense, as I will explain.

 ALMA is a telescope in Chile consisting of 66 antennas that observe millimeter and submillimeter radiation, which is on the opposite side of the electromagnetic spectrum from gamma rays.
 ALMA works as an interferometer, which means that astronomers do not record the signals from the 66 individual antennas but instead record the signals from various pairs of antennas within the array.
 The waves of radiation will reach the different antennas at different times.
 Either the waves could be in phase, which will lead to the creation of a bigger wave in a process called constructive interference, or they could be out of phase, which would lead to the waves cancelling out in a process called destructive interference.
 While gamma radiation is rare, millimeter and submillimeter radiation is very common.
 On Earth, the type of thermal radiation that people normally as1sociate with infrared light is also produced at millimeter and submillimeter wavelengths by just about everything.
 In space, the primary sources of this radiation are interstellar dust and ionized interstellar gas.
 Molecules both in space and on Earth also produce a lot of millimeter and submillimeter radiation.
-On Earth, the most common molecule that produces this type of radiation is water (and in fact microwave ovens work by bombarding food with this type of radiation, which heats the water and other molecules in the food).
+On Earth, the most common molecule that produces this type of radiation, at least as far as I know, is water.
 In space, the most common molecule that produces this type of radiation is carbon monoxide.

 In any case, astronomers using ALMA, which includes me because my job is to help other astronomers using ALMA, need a way to calibrate their data so that they know exactly how much energy they are measuring from their astronomical objects.
 This is called flux calibration.
 Surprisingly, the best objects to do this are Solar System objects, including Mars, all of the gas giants, a few of the largest moons of the gas giants, and a couple of the largest asteroids.
 In visible light, these types of objects mainly reflect sunlight, but at millimeter and submillimeter wavelengths, they emit thermal radiation that is easy to model.
 The Solar System objects are also really bright at submillimeter and millimeter wavelengths, which makes it easy to detect and to accurately measure the radiation from them.